go-vikunja/vikunja/docs/content/doc/setup/build-from-source.md

 3. Clone the repo with `git clone https://code.vikunja.io/api`
 3. Run `make build` in the source of this repo.
 This will build a binary in the root of the repo which will be able to run on your system.

+*Note:* Static ressources such as email templates are built into the binary.
+For these to work, you may need to run `make generate` before building the vikunja binary.
+When builing entirely with `make`, you dont need to do this, `make generate` will be run automatically when running `make build`.

 # Build for different architectures

 To build for other platforms and architectures than the one you're currently on, simply run `make release` or `make release-{linux|windows|darwin}`.